Kirtan

 A further twist happened in the 20th century, when sages from India came to the West to share sacred Indian chants, bringing their harmoniums with them.
 The legendary Paramahansa Yogananda sang to a packed Carnegie Hall in New York in 1926, sitting cross-legged on stage with his harmonium.

 This sparked an interest in Indian chanting in the West that has become a thriving subculture.
 Now there are many Western composers creating their own songs based on ancient Sanskrit chants.
-One of our favourite composers is Krishna Das but we have several others, and Sundara has composed a few songs of her own too.
+One of our favourite composers is Krishna Das but we have several others.

 So, is this cultural appropriation, or did the harmonium boomerang and become a means of spreading Indian culture in the West?